Thesis

 Market Size

-The market for IDEs specifically is estimated to grow from $3 billion in 2019 to over $23 billion by 2029.
-However, Amjad Masad doesn’t consider Replit to be a traditional IDE.
+Like most other aspects of Replit’s business, the addressable market has evolved over time.
+On the one hand, Replit provides a coding environment, addressing the traditional IDE market —a market is estimated to grow to over $23 billion by 2029.
+However, Amjad doesn’t consider Replit to be a traditional IDE.
 In September 2020, he described the product this way:

 “If your IDE is a car, Replit is a motorcycle.
 If your IDE is a desktop computer, Replit is an iPad.
 If your IDE is a skyscraper, Replit is a cozy vacation house.”